Back of shoulder pain is common problem with lots of possible causes, and different symptoms will indicate different

 Posterior shoulder impingement syndrome typically affects people who do repetitive activities with their arm above shoulder height such as overhead throwing sports and DIY.

-Another possible cause of back of shoulder pain is a tear in the glenoid labrum, the ring of cartilage that sits round the edge of the shoulder socket to increase stability.
+Another possible cause of back of shoulder pain is a glenoid labrum tear in the ring of cartilage that sits round the edge of the shoulder socket to increase stability.

 There are two types of shoulder labrum tear that can cause pain behind the shoulder:

 Labrum tears are typically a result of sporting injuries, falls, awkward heavy lifting or shoulder dislocation.